ggedde/spry/README.md

     composer global require ggedde/spry-cli

 Please reference the [Installation Process](https://github.com/ggedde/spry-cli#installation) on the CLI Page.
+Then from the command line:

 	spry new [project_name]
 	cd [project_name]